Outdoor Warning Sirens

 Sirens could potentially be used to alert people of a shelter in place or evacuation order; however, this would be done at the direction of the siren owner.

 Civil Defense first installed sirens as air raid sirens to warn the public of a possible attack or nuclear war.
 Civil Defense eventually transitioned to Emergency Management, taking an all-hazards approach.
 Sirens began being used for tornado warnings.
 As communities have expanded, so have the sirens.

-Hamilton County Emergency Management tests all sirens on Fridays at 11:00 a.m., starting the Friday before the statewide tornado drill and ending last Friday in October.
-The sirens are automatically sounded, and a report is sent to several individuals.
-The information is reviewed for any issues.
-If maintenance is required, the municipality will contact their service provider to fix the sirens.
+Hamilton County tests all sirens on Fridays at 11:00 a.m., starting the Friday before the statewide tornado drill and ending last Friday in October.
+The sirens are automatically sounded, and a report is sent to siren owners.
+The information is reviewed for any potential issues.
+If maintenance is required, the siren own will contact their service provider to repair the siren.

 The system continuously checks the sirens to ensure they are in working order.
-For example, if the power goes out at a siren site, a message is sent to the system administrators stating the siren is on battery power.
+For example, if the power goes out at a siren site, a message is sent to the system administrators stating the siren is on battery backup power.
 The system checks for communications, battery status, and many other settings year-round to ensure the system is always ready for activation.